 Board of Review

-Called to order, then motion to postpone until July 31.
+Called to order, then motion to postpone until a later date.

 You must be heard at Open Book before you can be heard at the Board of Review!!